 Committed properties indicated in green.
 To open the map in a new tab, visit the Philadelphia 2030 District Web Map

 Building owners and/or managers that commit property to meet the district goals.

 Government, non-profit and civic organizations that provide support and expertise for the district.

 Energy services companies, utilities, and professional firms that provide expertise, deliver services, and sponsor the district.

-The Philadelphia 2030 District has been convening working groups to assist with the development of baselines and data tracking for both the water and transportation emissions metrics in advance of the June 2019 reporting deadline.
-Both working groups meet on a quarterly basis and are comprised of subject matter experts and district property partners.
+The Philadelphia 2030 District convenes working groups comprised of subject matter experts and district property partners to assist with the development of baselines and data tracking for both the water and transportation emissions metrics.
+Both working groups meet on a quarterly basis.